nmelihsensoy/blockevent/README.md

 - [x] Add specific event trigger option to stop blocking
 - [x] Add touch device classifier to able to block touchscreen without getting device from the user.
-- [ ] Add option to block multiple devices at the same time.
+- [x] Add option to block multiple devices at the same time.
 - [ ] Add installation script
-- [ ] Add option to block only specific part of touchscreen
+- [x] Add option to block only specific part of touchscreen
 - [x] Add custom stop triggers.
-- [ ] Change device blocking behavior to event blocking behavior.
+- [ ] [Done for touchscreen] Change device blocking behavior to event blocking behavior.
 Some devices has a single device for volume and power button events.
 New behavior will provide a filtered blocking mechanism.